What Is the Green Dot on Facebook and Messenger

 RAYMOND OGLESBY @RaymondOglesby2

-This is for devices using Gmail.
-Screenshots are from Windows 10
+This is for computers and mobiles running a web browser.
+Screenshots are from Windows 10 PC

 Copyright Scott Adams, Inc./Distributed by Universal Uclick for UFS